apache/usergrid/sdks/php5/apache-usergrid/README.md

 ### Laravel ###
-In Laravel you then publish the config file like ```php artisan config:publish apache/usergrid ``` which will publish the config file to the app/config/packages/apache/usergrid/config.php then add your client_id and secret to the config file and setup the service provider to app/config providers array ```Apache\Usergrid\Laravel\ApacheUsergridServiceProvider``` and add the alias to the aliases array ```'Usergrid' => 'Apache\Usergrid\Laravel\Facades\Usergrid``` to be able to access class via a Facade example for Laravel
+In Laravel once you have install the composer package you then publish the config file like ```php artisan config:publish apache/usergrid ``` which will publish the config file to the app/config/packages/apache/usergrid/config.php then add your client_id and secret to the config file the set the service provider in the app/config.php providers array ```Apache\Usergrid\Laravel\ApacheUsergridServiceProvider``` and add the alias to the aliases array ```'Usergrid' => 'Apache\Usergrid\Laravel\Facades\Usergrid``` to be able to access class via a Facade.
+Example for Laravel

 ```
     $collection = Usergrid::application()->getEntity(['collection' => 'shops']);